-"TABOR" shall mean the Taxpayer's Bill of Rights as set forth in Article X, Section 20, of the Colorado Constitution, as may be amended.
+"TABOR" shall mean the Taxpayer's Bill of Rights as set forth in Article X, Section 20, of the Colorado Constitution, as may be amended from time to time.

 "Town" shall mean the Town of Keystone, Colorado, or the area within the territorial limits of the Town of Keystone, Colorado, and such territory outside of the town over which the town has jurisdiction by virtue of any constitutional or statutory provision.